jyothivedurada/KaggleDocGen/README.md

 ## Different Input Representations for CDM and Their Testing

+We use the follwing 5 different input representations which are tested using CodeBERT, GraphCodeBERT and UnixCoder.
+The only difference is in the dataset creations; trainining and testing of the model remains same(ECSM in GraphCodeBERT and Code + Comment setup need small changes in training/testing script).

 ## Code Segmenation Dataset

 ## Training and Testing of Code Segmentation Model(CSM)